dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   Fixed dungeon heart blinking if under mouse
   It is now easier to target a creature for pick up Fixed disappearing in-game speeches
+  Computer player config is reloaded on saved game loading

 Version: 0.37b
   Fixed crash on freeing swipe sprites at end of mission